driou/lemp-stack/README.md

 Try to make a proper lemp stack with docker in order to run thelia on its

+Verify that port 80 is not used (local apache2/nginx/...)

 run container :
-docker run -t -i -p 81:80 -v $PWD/conf/php5-fpm:/etc/php5/fpm/ -v $PWD/conf/nginx/sites-enabled:/etc/nginx/sites-enabled -v $PWD/src:/usr/share/nginx/html/ lemp-stack:1.1 /bin/bash
+docker run -t -i -p 80:80 -v $PWD/conf/php5-fpm:/etc/php5/fpm/ -v $PWD/conf/nginx/sites-enabled:/etc/nginx/sites-enabled -v $PWD/src:/usr/share/nginx/html/ lemp-stack:1.1 /bin/bash

 To do when connected to container :